Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 Sends the entire contents of `payload` to the indicated `dst` over `chan`.
 The source address is specified by `src`.

 > [[Does this clear `payload` or leave it unchanged?]]

 The `target` give clues as to exactly where to deliver the message.
 For example, it might be any replica of a given log, all replicas of a given log (e.g., for quorum read), or a specific replica.
+It can also be used to indicate the equivalent of IPv4 "type of service" (precedence, reliability, etc).
 How it is specified is _for further study_.
+For now, I promise to pass in NULL; if it is not NULL, `GDP_STAT_NOT_IMPLEMENTED` should be returned.

 > [[Issue: There are issues regarding allowing an arbitrary `src` that need to be explored.
 You should never be permitted to send from